Scott Needs a Kidney

-I just turned 35 years old.
-I am an imaging engineer working in motion picture post-production, a playing card artist, trivia host, and 2022 US national champion in mölkky (and going to Finland for World Mölkky in August 2023).
+I am 35 years old.
+I work in motion picture post-production as an imaging engineer.
+I am also a playing card artist, trivia host, and 2022 US national champion in mölkky (and went to Finland for World Mölkky Championship in August 2023).

 Unfortunately, I've been dealt a shit hand of health.
 But fortunately, up to this point I've been blessed with tremendous health care and very fortunate outcomes despite many complicated and challenging surgeries since I was first diagnosed in 2018.

 While I am quite thankful for where I am (because things could have gotten much worse, much quicker), things are finally getting more and more dire and my body is finally giving in.
-My kidneys are no longer functioning and I am going on peritoneal dialysis (PD) in June.
+My kidneys are no longer functioning and I have been on peritoneal dialysis (PD) since June 2023.